mlcommons/croissant/docs/croissant-spec-draft.md

 - the hash of the image, extracted from its filename
 - the date the image was taken, extracted from the metadata CSV file

-The [RecordSets](#recordsets) section explains how to define recordsets and fields, as well as extract, transform and join their data.
+The [RecordSets](#recordsets) section explains how to define RecordSets and Fields, as well as extract, transform and join their data.

 ## Prerequisites